allenai/infinigram-api/README.md

   INDEX_SIZE needs to be at least the space required by the index and uses K8s Quantity unit: https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/
   INDEX_BUCKET_NAME is optional, it defaults to the INDEX_NAME

+  When the copy job is finished, run the script to create the readonly volume claim:
+  `./bin/create-readonly-volume-claim.sh <INDEX_NAME> <INDEX_SIZE> <Optional:DISK_NAME>`

+  INDEX_NAME should match what you used when starting the transfer job and making the disk INDEX_SIZE should match what you used when starting the transfer job and making the disk DISK_NAME is optional, it defaults to 'infinigram-$INDEX_NAME', which the script above creates.

 #### Adding the volume to webapp.jsonnet
   1. Add a volume to the deployment